hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/smp/README.md

 For an official sample, see the [Zephyr SMP Server sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.html).
 I created a minimal version of a SMP Server, with only serial communication and Image Management for DFU at [MCUboot Simple sample](./mcuboot_smp)
-If you want to add Bluetooth functionality to the SMP Server, see the [Zephyr SMP Server sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.html).
+If you want to add Bluetooth functionality to the SMP Server, see the [Zephyr SMP Server sample](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/zephyr/samples/subsys/mgmt/mcumgr/smp_svr/README.html) or my colleguas [Add DFU support to your application guide](https://devzone.nordicsemi.com/guides/nrf-connect-sdk-guides/b/software/posts/ncs-dfu).

 # Theory
 There are some official documentation on DFU in the nRF Connect SDK under [Device Firmware Upgrade](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/security_chapter.html#device-firmware-upgrade-dfu)